Otus9051/boo/docs/keyboard-shortcuts.md

-# Available keyboard shortcuts in Wexond
+# Available keyboard shortcuts in Skye

 ## Windows and Linux